-Entering EMPH students are considered part-time status, and will be considered for separate merit-based awards within their own programs with awards ranging between $4,000 and $6,000.
+Entering EMPH students are considered part-time status, and will be considered for separate merit-based awards by the program.

 How We Choose Our Scholars

-Students do not apply for specific merit scholarships.
-Instead, department admissions committees nominate applicants who apply by the priority deadline (January 5, 2016).
-Part-time students (with an exception of EMPH students) and courtesy scholarship recipients are ineligible for merit scholarships.
-If you are a merit scholarship finalist, we will notify you by early March.
+Department admissions committees nominate applicants who apply by the priority deadline (January 5).
+Part-time students (with an exception of EMPH students) and Emory Courtesy award recipients are ineligible for merit scholarships.
+If you are a merit scholarship finalist, we will notify you by late-February.
+No additional application is required for merit consideration.

-Established in 2015 to celebrate Dean James W. Curran’s twentieth anniversary as dean of the Rollins School of Public Health, the James W. Curran Scholarships are awarded to the school’s most outstanding applicants.
-Equal to the most prestigious scholarships available to public health students, James W. Curran Scholarships include full tuition, a $5,000 stipend, an $10,000 Rollins Earn and Learn (REAL) Award and a $2,000 Practicum Award.
+Established in 2015 to celebrate Dean James W. Curran’s twentieth anniversary as dean of the Rollins School of Public Health, the James W. Curran Scholarships are awarded to the school’s top applicants.
+The James W. Curran Scholarship is the most prestigious award available at Rollins providing full tuition, a $5,000 stipend, an opportunity to earn up to $10,000 with a Rollins Earn and Learn (REAL) Award, and a $2,000 Practicum Award, in addition to a $300 Visit Emory travel stipend and $300 deposit waiver.
 Recipients join a larger community of Rollins scholarship recipients.
 These scholars participate in events that bring leaders together for networking, community building, and personal development.
 Curran Scholars have the opportunity to meet individually with Dean Curran during their years at Rollins.

 The Martorell scholarship fund supports outstanding Hispanic students who want to study public health at Rollins.
-The award includes a tuition scholarship which may range from 25% to 50% as well as a $10,000 REAL award, all of which is distributed over two years.
+The award includes a tuition scholarship which may range from 25% to 50% as well as an opportunity to earn up to $10,000 with a REAL award, all of which is distributed over two years.

 Dr. Reynaldo Martorell, who joined the school as Robert W. Woodruff Professor of International Nutrition in 1993, served 12 years as department chair until 2009.
 Dr. Martorell is a key collaborator on a landmark longitudinal study in Guatemala to assess how childhood nutrition affects health and quality of life in adulthood.
 He also leads studies to examine the effects of the 1959 to 1961 famine in China on adult health and to analyze maternal nutrition intervention programs in Ethiopia, Nigeria, and India.